moliver28/research-handbook/content/handbook/support/readiness/operations/docs/policies/enable_us_gov_support.md

 ---
 title: Enabling US Government Support
-description: Support Operations policies page for enabling US Government Support for non-eligible accounts
+description: Support Operations policies page for enabling US Government Support for organizations that don't sync automatically
 canonical_path: "/handbook/support/readiness/operations/docs/policies/enable_us_gov_support"
 ---

-## Who is entitled to US Government Support by default?
+## Which organizations sync to the US Government instance by default?

 As the exact conditions of this can change at any time, it is best to refer to our documentation page on the ZD-SFDC sync, specially the section concerning the